Feefo Gold Merchant

 In cases where the job role is fulfilled by a professional expert such as an architect, engine driver, or as in Morren v Swinton Borough Council, a consulting engineer, the absence of control and direction proves little help as a status test due to the fact that these workers very rarely are told how to do their jobs by an employer.

-Indicators of control within a contract
+Indicators of Control within a contract

 It is not unusual that we see contracts entirely silent on the issue of control.